martinmoene/string-lite/README.md

 strip_right: Remove characters in set from right of string [" \t\n"] - string_view-string_view
 strip_right: Remove characters in set from right of string [" \t\n"] - other-char*
 strip_right: Remove characters in regex from right of string - string-regex[.TODO]
+strip_right_re: Remove characters in regex from right of string - char*-char*[.TODO]
 strip_right_re: Remove characters in regex from right of string - string-char*[.TODO]
+strip_right_re: Remove characters in regex from right of string - string-string[.TODO]
+strip_right_re: Remove characters in regex from right of string - string-string_view[.TODO]
+strip_right_re: Remove characters in regex from right of string - string_view-string_view[.TODO]
 strip: Remove characters in set from left and right of string [" \t\n"] - char*-char*
 strip: Remove characters in set from left and right of string [" \t\n"] - string-char*
 strip: Remove characters in set from left and right of string [" \t\n"] - string-string